 Women lose bone density rapidly for a number of years following the menopause.
 The reduction in oestrogen, which has a protective effect on bones, is the main cause.
 There are no specific calcium or vitamin D recommendations for this, however a healthy, balanced diet, including calcium, summer sunlight and vitamin D supplements, has been shown to help slow the rate of bone loss.

 Around two thirds of all the magnesium in the human body will be found in our bones.

 It is essential for the overall bone health and for energy production.
 Magnesium helps gives our bones their physical structure, what is left over after this process is stored on the surface of the bone where it remains until it is drawn elsewhere in the body as it is needed.
 The adult body has 25g of magnesium which also plays an active role in transporting calcium.
 Nuts, seeds, and tofu are all high in magnesium.

 Tofu 683mg 58mg

 Considering a plant based diet?

 Ensuring a healthy dairy replacement is an essential part of a vegan approach to nutrition.
-It is worht noting that fortified plant milk can deliver the sam calicum requirement as cow's milk, while soya yoghurt and calcium-set tofu are plant-base alternatives to boost your daily reommended amounts.
+It is worth noting that fortified plant milk can deliver the same calicum requirement as cow's milk, while soya yogurt and calcium-set tofu are plant-base alternatives to boost your daily reommended amounts.
 As well as ensuring a diet rich in healthy greens rich in Vitamin K, lentils, peas, cashew nuts, pumpkin seeds, peanut butter, tahini and soya beans can bolster your daily intakes.

 What the NHS says: